 '''

 set output "|lpr -Plaser filename"

-set output "|lp -dlaser filename"
+set term png; set output "|display png:-"

 '''

 On MSDOS machines, set output "PRN" will direct the output to the default printer.
 On VMS, output can be sent directly to any spooled device.
-It is also possible to send the output to DECnet transparent tasks, which allows some flexibility.

 Parametric

 The set parametric command changes the meaning of plot (splot) from normal functions to parametric functions.
 The command unset parametric restores the plotting style to normal, single-valued expression plotting.